pkdone/MongoSecurityPlaypen/README.md

 ### 2.8 Investigating the Test Client Python Application

-A simple Python client, that uses the PyMongo driver to test the secure connection to the remote replica set and query and print out some data from the database/collection maindata.records, is located in the home directory of the default vagrant OS user in the 'client' VM (ie.: /home/vagrant/TestSecPyClient.py)
+A simple Python client, that uses the PyMongo driver to test the secure connection to the remote replica set and query and print out some data from the database/view maindata.adults, is located in the home directory of the default vagrant OS user in the 'client' VM (ie.: /home/vagrant/TestSecPyClient.py)

 The test client application can be simply run, over and over again, by SSH'ing to the 'client' VM and invoking it directly, eg.: